hanscappelle/video-license-plate-recognition/README.md

-# Video License Plate Recognition with
+# Video License Plate Recognition

 A python script that takes a video mp4 file as input and checks for license plates frame by frame resulting in video output with text based info overlay and a CSV text file.